 To ensure that the receiver properly performs demodulation and decoding in hierarchical transmission in which multiple sets of transmission parameters are used, a TMCC (Transmission and Multiplexing Configuration Control) signal is also transmitted using specific carriers.
+And also AC (Auxiliary Channel) signal assigned to specific carriers is used to transmit additional information on broadcasting.

-The TMCC signal forms the OFDM frame together with program signals and pilot signals for synchronization and reproduction purposes.
+OFDM frame consists of information data, pilot signals for synchronization and reproduction, TMCC signal, and AC signal.
 Once formation of a frame is complete, all signals are converted to OFDM transmission signals by IFFT process.